aryanorastar/ThaparGo/README.md

 - 🕒 **Timetable Viewer**: Easily access class schedules for various courses.
 - 🏫 **Classroom Finder**: Check real-time availability and location of classrooms.
 - 📅 **Room Bookings**: Book rooms for society events and academic purposes.
+- 🔗 **Web3 Integration**: Join and create blockchain-based societies and events using wallet authentication.

 #### 🧑‍🏫 For Faculty
 - 📘 View and manage teaching schedules and classroom assignments.